SpellholdStudios/The_Minotaur_and_Lilacor/README.md

 ## <a name="compat" id="compat"></a>Compatibility

+This mod is designed to work on the following Infinity Engine games: the original Baldur's Gate II (BG2 or just SoA) with or without the Throne of Bhaal (ToB) expansion, Baldur's Gate II: Enhanced Edition (BG2:EE), the conversion projects <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/K4thos/EET/releases">Enhanced Edition Trilogy (EET)</a>.

+This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
+However, it is not compatible with Deeper Shadows of Amn by Kensai Ryu.
+DSoA requires that Andorian is killed before the shadow dragon will trigger.
+In this mod, Andorian may or may not get killed.
+If you encounter any bugs, please <a href="http://www.shsforums.net/topic/41667-the-minotaur-and-lilacor/">report them on the forum</a>!

->Although it is not required for the Adrian NPC to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Although it is not required for The Minotaur and Lilacor mod to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>